 The simpler design of electric bikes ensures lower repair costs, further highlighting their economic advantages of electric bikes for long-term use.

-Fuel Costs vs Charging Costs: What’s Cheaper in the Long Run?
+Fuel Costs vs Charging Costs

 For example: